fineanmol/plant-tree/README.md

-🌳 Updated on Tue, 19 Aug 2025 21:26:48 GMT
+🌿 Updated on Thu, 21 Aug 2025 12:51:56 GMT

-> "Perfection is achieved when there is nothing left to take away."
+> "Experience is the name everyone gives to their mistakes."